+Hon'ble Governor of Tamil Nadu, Thiru Banwarilal Purohit addressed at the International Rail Coach Expo-2018 (IRCE 2018)

-It gives me great happiness to be here today to participate in the 1st International Rail Coach Expo - IRCE 2018.
-My delight is doubled on seeing that the Indian Railways have chosen Chennai as the location for holding the event.
+Hon'ble Governor stated that my delight is doubled on seeing that the Indian Railways have chosen Chennai as the location for holding the event.

 The event promises to be a useful platform for the industry to display their latest technological advancements in Rail Coach Manufacturing, rail Interiors and safety related products.
-Needless to say this also provides an opportunity for the Indian Railways to showcase its vision for the future.
+Needless to say this also provide an opportunity for the Indian Railways to showcase its vision for the future.